ilkeratik/Fraud_Detection/README.md

 # Fraud_Detection

-Model building without preprocessing is there for you to see and not use it.

-Preprocessing notebook has the details of preprocessing while the model building notebook the steps applied without explaination.
+Preprocessing notebook has the details of preprocessing while the in model building notebook preprocessing steps applied without verbose.

+Preprocessing:
+- Scaling amount and time features
+- Random Under-Sampling
+- Anomaly detection & Removing outliers
+- Dimensionality Reduction and Clustering

+Models:
+- Logistic Regression
+- Support Vector Machine
+- Decision Tree + SMOTE
+- Decision Tree with undersampled data
+- AdaBoost
+- GradientBoosting

+Model building without preprocessing notebook is there for you to see and don't use it.